Speed of Induction

-Inside these machines are electromagnetic coils - similar to coils of PEMF systems - and these coils are pulsed with very high speeds to obtain a very fast speed of induction (this is called "slew rate" for MRI machines), which are directly responsible for the quality of the obtained computer generated images.
-As general rule: the higher the "slew rate" is, the better the image quality will be.
+Inside these machines are electromagnetic coils - similar to coils of PEMF systems - and these coils are pulsed with very high speed to obtain a very fast speed of induction or 'slew rate'.
+The high speed is directly responsible for the quality of the obtained computer generated images.
+As general rule: the faster the 'slew rate' => the better the image quality will be.
 When you ask people - who had an MRI exam - how it was, they will tell you that a constant very loud rhythmic noise was heard during the examination.
 This noise occurs when large electrical currents are pulsed very fast into the coils inside the machine, causing mechanical movements in the same rhythm as the electromagnetic pulses => resulting in loud noise.